shan825/blackswan_safetycrew/README.md

 Change Log
 ----------
+10-18-2-22: Added a fourth attempt for hyperparameter tuning for TensorFlow model.

 10-7-2022: Edited second script for functionality with hopper

 10-7-2022: Added a third attempt for HP tuning TF training model